Ksund02/minesweeper/minesweeper/diagrams/README.md

 ### restSequenceDiagram

-This diagram shows an important possible sequence of the minesweeper application where the REST-api gets used.
+This diagram shows an important possible sequence of method calls in the minesweeper application where the REST-api gets used.